 The Fix We’re In For: The State of Our Bridges

-The bridge data used in this report is derived from the Federal Highway Administration’s (FHWA) 2010 National Bridge Inventory (NBI).
+The bridge data used in this 2013 report is derived from the Federal Highway Administration’s (FHWA) 2013 National Bridge Inventory (NBI) which is composed of what states are required to report to the FHWA once a year.
 NBI data is released annually and provides a significant level of detail on the condition of over 700,000 bridges nationwide.

 Finding bridges near you: About our interactive map

 Our interactive mapping tool relies on geolocation data (latitude and longitude) provided by states in their regular reporting to the FHWA.
 Because every state is responsible for their own data collection and reporting, inaccurate coordinates abound in this dataset, and many bridges may not appear in the proper location.
 While geolocation data (coordinates on the map) may be wrong, the “facility” and “near” information in the right hand box when plotting a bridge is generally reliable.
 We’ve found some counties with all bad coordinates, or counties that plot all their bridges to one set of coordinates.
 (Iowa is consistently inaccurate, for example.)

 Unfortunately, with 600,000 bridges in the federal database we’re working with, there’s little we can do to fix this, other than hope that this and other federal datasets are made open, accessible, transparent and standardized so taxpayers can easily analyze information like this to assess whether or not their elected leaders are doing a good job with their money.
 If we can’t easily track the performance of a bridge or where federal transportation dollars are going, how can we know if the state is doing a good job?

 If you’re a media member or blogger looking for a specific bridge, we can often help track it down.
 Email us at firstname.lastname@example.org with more specific inquiries about the data.